theaigames/blockbattle-engine/README.md

 To run:

     cd [project folder]
-    java -cp bin com.theaigames.game.texasHoldem.TexasHoldem [your bot1] [your bot2] 2>err.txt 1>out.txt
+    java -cp bin com.theaigames.blockbattle.Blockbattle [your bot1] [your bot2] 2>err.txt 1>out.txt

 [your bot1] and [your bot2] could be any command for running a bot process.
 For instance "java -cp /home/dev/starterbot/bin/ main.BotStarter" or "node /home/user/bot/Bot.js"

 Errors will be logged to err.txt, output dump will be logged to out.txt.
-You can edit the saveGame() method in the main class to output extra stuff like your bot dumps.
+You can edit the saveGame() method in the AbstractGame class to output extra stuff like your bot dumps.
+If you want to quickly run the engine from Eclipse, change `DEV_MODE = false` to `DEV_MODE = true` in the main method of the Blockbattle class and provide your own bot in that method as well.